Microlensing of gravitational waves by dark matter structures: Conclusions

 First, we have considered microlensing by CDM halos.
 This search is relevant for halos lighter than $10^8 M_{\odot}$, where the number of stars is small enough to challenge conventional techniques.
-We have approximated the CDM halos by NFW profiles, which we have shown to be close enough to the Einasto one (see Fig.~\ref{fig:einasto}) that is slightly preferred from numerical simulations.
-Such light spherically symmetric DM halos are not compact enough to make more than one classical path around them.
-Therefore, the interference condition of different paths does not apply in this case but only the wave effects around the shortest path may produce a detectable effect.
+We have approximated the CDM halos by NFW profiles, which we have checked to be close enough to the Einasto one that is slightly preferred from numerical simulations.
+Such light spherically symmetric DM halos are not compact enough to make more than one classical path around them and in this case only the wave effects around the shortest path may produce a detectable effect.
 We have checked that only AEDGE, LISA and BBO are going to be sensitive to the wave effect for halos of virial mass in the range from $10^4M_\odot$ to $10^8M_\odot$, see Fig.~\ref{fig:amp_nfw}.
 For these detectors, we have computed, assuming the CDM halo mass function, what is the probability for an event to be lensed.
 We have shown in Fig.~\ref{fig:Pnfw} that the maximal probabilities for LISA, AEDGE and BBO are, respectively $5\times 10^{-5}$, $10^{-5}$, and $1.3\times10^{-3}$.
 There are big uncertainties in the merger rate of IMBHs that these observatories may detect.
 We show that for current estimates, even for BBO the number of lensed events a year is small, $\mathcal{O}(0.01/{\rm year})$.

 Second, we have considered fuzzy DM halos, which are expected to host solitonic cores that we have approximated by uniform density sphere profiles.
 Although it is not possible to find analytical expressions for the microlensing effect of the cores, we have found three main lensing types depending on how many classical paths exist outside the sphere.
 The different regimes are shown in Fig.~\ref{fig:AmpDMS}.
 The finite size effects are relevant for the interaction with the cores if their radius is larger or comparable to the Einstein radius.
 In particular, we have shown in Fig.~\ref{fig:ymaxMR} that ET can probe the microlensing effect for lenses with sizes up to an order magnitude bigger than their Einstein radius.
 The relevant fuzzy DM masses for detecting the microlensing effect by LIGO or ET range roughly from $10^{-18}$\,eV to $10^{-16}$\,eV.
 We have shown that the maximal probability to detect the microlensing is $10^{-6}$ for LIGO and $3\times 10^{-5}$ for ET, realized for DM mass $m_a\simeq 10^{-17}\rm eV$.
 Using the merger rate of $\mathcal{O}(10M_\odot)$ BHs indicated by the LIGO-Virgo observations and assuming that the redshift dependence follows the star formation rate, we have estimated the number of events lensed by the cores.
 For the best case DM mass, the expected number of lensed events is $\mathcal{O}(0.01/{\rm year})$.
 If fuzzy DM is in the form of axion-like particles and the PQ symmetry was broken before matter-radiation equality, we expect to see deviations from the CDM halo mass function since there are contributions also of axion miniclusters.
 This, however, induces only an $\mathcal{O}(1)$ increase in the expected number of lensed events.